IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States that permit discrimination against men or fail "to exercise due diligence to prevent, punish, investigate or redress the harm" caused by discrimination against men, may be in breach of the Covenant.[^49]

-##### Conditions which cause or perpetuate discrimination
-States are also required to "take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination" against men.
-If there are conditions that impair men's enjoyment of their rights, States should act to correct those conditions.
-This may mean that, for a limited time, in specific matters, men may receive preferential treatment to correct for discrimination in fact.[^50]
 ### Education
 States must educate the population and state officials about men's human rights.[^51] State officials are responsible for enacting the State's human rights obligations and, therefore, they must understand the State's obligations to men and boys.